hellowac/mapnik-wiki-zh-cn/cn_docs/MapnikCoreConcepts.md

 # Core Concepts of Mapnik

 Mapnik can be used with XML, Python or C++, but the key concepts are the same across these technologies.
-For details on how to use the different APIs, see [[LearningMapnik]].
+For details on how to use the different APIs, see [LearningMapnik](LearningMapnik).

 Mapnik creates maps.
 The *map* object is therefore central to Mapnik's API.
 The map object provides methods for rendering a map to a graphical output format (usually PNG or PDF).